Quickstart: Set up continuous end-to-end testing with Microsoft Playwright Testing Preview

 3. Save and commit your changes.

-When the CI workflow is triggered, your Playwright tests will run in your Microsoft Playwright Testing workspace on cloud-hosted browsers, across 20 parallel workers.
+When the CI workflow is triggered, your Playwright tests run in your Microsoft Playwright Testing workspace on cloud-hosted browsers, across 20 parallel workers.

 Caution